kmmiles/wsl-vhd-bash/README.md

 command = wsl-vhd -v use -u myuser /mnt/c/wsl-vhd/code.vhdx ext4 10000 /tmp/wsl-vhd.log 2>&1
 ```
 Replacing `myuser` with your username and any other adjustments.
 Then shutdown WSL with `wsl --shutdown` and restart.
-This example will create a 10GB VHD at `C:\wsl-vhd\code.vhdx`, which will be accessible in WSL at `/mnt/wsl/code`.
-On first boot, it will automatically be created and formatted for you.
-Multiple images can be handled by tacking on more
+Multiple images can be handled by tacking on more arguments e.g.
-arguments e.g.

 ```
 [boot]